Living With Ltd Terms & Conditions

 7.2.1 does not warrant that the Customer’s use of the Services will be uninterrupted or error-free; or that the Services, Documentation and/or the information obtained by the Customer through the Services will meet the Customer’s exact requirements; and

 7.2.2 is not responsible for any delays, delivery failures, or any other loss or damage resulting from the transfer of data over communications networks and facilities, including the internet, and the Customer acknowledges that the Services and Documentation may be subject to limitations, delays and other problems inherent in the use of such communications facilities.

 7.3 This agreement shall not prevent the Supplier from entering into similar agreements with third parties, or from independently developing, using, selling or licensing documentation, products and/or services which are similar to those provided under this agreement.

-7.4 The Supplier warrants that it has and will maintain all necessary licences, consents, and permissions necessary for the performance of its obligations under this agreement, that the Platform when supplied to the Customer shall be in conformity with the Applicable Legislation and that the Supplier will otherwise comply with the Applicable Legislation.
+7.4 The Supplier warrants and undertakes that it has and will maintain all necessary licences, consents, and permissions necessary for the performance of its obligations under this agreement, that the Platform when supplied to the Customer shall be in conformity with the Applicable Legislation and that the Supplier will otherwise comply with the Applicable Legislation.